Gopika Cave Inscription

-The Gopika Cave Inscription, also called the Nagarjuni Hill Cave Inscription II of Anantavarman or formerly the Gya inscription (referring to the nearby city of Gaya), is a 5th- or 6th-century CE Sanskrit inscription in Late Brahmi found in the Nagarjuni hill cave of the Barabar Caves group in Gaya district, Bihar, India.
+The Gopika Cave Inscription, also called the Nagarjuni Hill Cave Inscription II of Anantavarman or formerly the Gaya inscription (referring to the nearby city of Gaya), is a 5th- or 6th-century CE Sanskrit inscription in Late Brahmi found in the Nagarjuni hill cave of the Barabar Caves group in Gaya district, Bihar, India.

 The inscription is from the Shaktism tradition of Hinduism.
 It is notable for its dedicatory verse to Durga and for including the symbol for Om in the Gupta era.
 The inscription states that king Anantavarman is dedicating a statue of the goddess Katyayani (Durga-Mahishasuramardini) to the cave.
 The statue was missing when the caves came to the attention of archaeologists in the late 18th century.

 History

-The Gopika Cave, also called Gopi ka Kubha is one of three caves found in the Nagarjuni Hill cluster near the Barabar Caves in Bihar.
-The other two are Vapiyaka Cave and Vadathika Cave, also called Vapiya ka Kubha and Vadathi ka Kubha respectively.
-These are near the Lomas Rishi Cave, the earliest known cave excavated in 3rd century BCE and gifted by Ashoka to the Ajivikas monks.
+The Gopika Cave, also called Gopi ka Kubha, is one of three caves found in the Nagarjuni Hill cluster near the Barabar Caves in Bihar.
+The other two are Vapiyaka Cave and Vadathika Cave, also called Vapiya ka Kubha, and Vadathi ka Kubha respectively.
+These are near the Lomas Rishi Cave, the earliest known cave excavated in the 3rd century BCE and gifted by Ashoka to the Ajivikas monks.
 The Nangarjuni Caves were excavated in 214 BCE from a granite hill by the grandson of Ashoka.
 They are about 16 mi north of Gaya.

 According to Arthur Basham, the motifs carved in these groups of caves as well as inscriptions help establish that the Nagarjuni and Barabar Hill caves are from the 3rd century BCE.
 The original inhabitants of these were the Ajivikas, a non-Buddhist Indian religion that later became extinct.
 They abandoned the caves at some point.
 Then the Buddhists used these caves because there are the Bodhimula and Klesa-kantara inscriptions found here.
 Centuries later, a Hindu king named Anantavarman, of Maukhari dynasty, dedicated Hindu murti (images) of Vaishnavism, Shaivism and Shaktism in three of these caves in the 5th or 6th century.
 To mark the consecration, he left inscriptions in Sanskrit.
 These inscriptions are in then prevalent Gupta script and these have survived.
 After the 14th-century, the area was occupied by Muslims, as a number of tombs are nearby.